Services

 Lifecycle Stage

 The Admin Service provides information on the current status of the broker lifecycle.
-There are two states in which the broker can be:
+Your HiveMQ broker can be in one of two states:

-: The broker is in this state from the moment the JVM starts until the start procedure of the broker concludes. -
+• STARTING: The broker is in this state from the moment the JVM starts until the start procedure of the broker concludes.

-: The broker is in this state after the start procedure concludes.
-This means that the extension system is started, the persistences are running, the listeners are up, a cluster is joined, and the Control Centre is accessible.
+• STARTED_SUCCESSFULLY: The broker is in this state after the start procedure concludes.
+This means that the extension system is started, the persistence is running, the listeners are up, a cluster is joined, and the HiveMQ Control Center is accessible.

 private final @NotNull AdminService adminService;